tartley/belter/README.md

 ## TODO

+* install colout from origin using pip's git syntax
 * install py2d from origin now that my PR is merged
 * 'run' should be a bash script again, and should work regardless of whether virtualenv is active or not.
 Fix "to run" docs above.
 Should it create